-On the basis of the above, gas production for the year ended 31 March 2018 is shared between Focus, iServices and Newbury in the ratio of 10 percent, 65 percent and 25 percent, respectively.
+On the basis of the above, gas production for the year ended 31 March 2019 is shared between Focus, iServices and Newbury in the ratio of 10 percent, 65 percent and 25 percent, respectively.
+ONGC will not be entitled to any participating interest in the production until the full exploration and development cost is recovered by other participants.